 The standard fantasy football scoring system comprises a well-respected baseline of statistic/point-value pairs for the game of fantasy football.
 The points system which forms this framework is designed to promote balance across the various fantasy positions.
 The standard scoring system is the typical model chosen by first time fantasy football commissioners because it is a very basic points system which is intuitive for fantasy notices.

-The points system defined in the standard scoring system was formulated with the goal of ensuring that each fantasy position has roughly the same fantasy value respective to the other positions for similar on-field production.
-Thus, it aims to equalize the weight of each individual statistic so that each fantasy position has comparable value to your fantasy team.
+The points system defined in the standard scoring system was formulated with the goal of ensuring that each fantasy position has roughly the same value respective to the other positions for similar on-field production.
+Thus, it aims to calibrate the weight of each fantasy statistic so that each fantasy position has comparable value to your team.
 Next, we'll outline the basic point guidelines in standard fantasy football scoring for all offensive and defensive fantasy positions.

 In the standard fantasy football scoring system, touchdowns are universally worth 6 points, just like in an actual NFL game.
 It does not matter if the touchdown was scored by a quarterback, receiver, running back, or even a kicker; all touchdowns are worth 6 points.

-Each rushing yard in fantasy football is worth .1 point (if your league awards fractional points, which it should), or 1 point for every 10 yards.
+Each rushing yard is worth .1 point (if your league awards fractional points, which it should), or 1 point for every 10 yards.

 Because passing yards are much easier to come by than rushing or receiving yards, they are not worth quite as much.
 Passing yards in the standard scoring system are worth .04 point per yard, or 1 point for every 25 yards.

 The four statistic/point-value pairs listed above form the basis of the standard fantasy football scoring system.
-To get an idea of how the point system aims to be balanced, imagine that during a football game the following statistics were compiled for the 5 offensive fantasy positions:
+To get an idea of how this point system aims to be balanced, imagine that during a football game the following statistics were compiled for the five offensive fantasy positions:

-If you asked several different people which of these players had the best game, you'd probably hear several different answers.
-This is because they all had roughly the same production considering the position that they play.
-Likewise, in terms of fantasy point output, each of these fantasy would have compiled the exact same fantasy point total: 16 points.
+If you were to ask several different people which of these players had the best game, you'd probably hear several different answers.
+This is because each player had roughly the same level of production considering the position that they play.
+Likewise, in terms of fantasy point output, each of these players would have compiled the exact same fantasy point total: 16 points.

 As mentioned earlier, the idea behind the standard scoring system is to weigh statistic/point-values such that players with the same relative output are awarded approximately the same fantasy points, regardless of their position.